 It all starts with the customers.

 Completely different customers come to designers or agencies.
 Of course, it’s hard to refuse real clients.
 We all need money, so it is necessary to learn how to listen to the customer.
-The first part in evidence-based design is gathering information.
-We start collecting information by communicating with the client, asking the right questions.
+The first part of evidence-based design is gathering information.
+We start collecting information by communicating with the client and asking the right questions.

 As soon as everything is recorded and you understand what you need to do, the main work begins.